Abe Gibron: Professional career

 Gibron was selected by the Buffalo Bills in the first round of a secret draft held in 1948 by the All-America Football Conference (AAFC).
 The AAFC organized the draft for players expected to graduate in 1949 so that its teams could begin wooing their selections before the rival National Football League (NFL) had its draft the following year.
-The NFL's New York Giants also selected Gibron in the sixth round of the 1949 draft, but he chose to play for the Bills instead.
+The NFL's New York Giants also selected Gibron 55th overall in the sixth round of the 1949 draft, but he chose to play for the Bills instead.

 Buffalo posted a 5–5–2 win–loss–tie record in 1949, Gibron's only season with the team.
 That record made Bills the last-ranked team in a four-team Shaughnessy playoff held at the end of the season.
 The playoff was instituted after the AAFC's financial struggles led to the consolidation of its divisions that year.
 The Bills lost in the first round of the playoffs to the Cleveland Browns, and subsequently lost to the Chicago Hornets in a game for third place.
 The AAFC dissolved after the season, and the Browns, San Francisco 49ers and Baltimore Colts were absorbed into the NFL.
 Gibron was selected as a second-team All-Pro by sportswriters after the season and was named the AAFC's rookie lineman of the year.

 In 1950, players from the AAFC's defunct teams – including the Bills – went into a dispersal draft.
 Gibron, however, was sold along with halfback Rex Bumgardner and defensive tackle John Kissell to the Browns in a deal that gave Bills owner James Breuil a 25% share in the team.
 In the Browns, Gibron joined a team that had won all of the AAFC's four championships behind an offense that featured quarterback Otto Graham, fullback Marion Motley and ends Mac Speedie and Dante Lavelli.
 Yet while the Browns had been the league's best team, many sportswriters and owners doubted that the team would continue its string of success against NFL teams starting in 1950.
 Cleveland started the season by beating the previous year's NFL champion Philadelphia Eagles and went on to win the NFL championship over the Los Angeles Rams.